-Any deviation from this remuneration policy is subject to a corresponding resolution of the Supervisory Board upon proposal of the Supervisory Board Committee for Management Board matters.
+Any deviation from this remuneration policy is subject to a corresponding resolution of the Supervisory Board upon proposal of the Supervisory Board Committee for Managing Board Matters.
 The proposal must also include details of the occurrence of extraordinary circumstances (clause 2.4.1.).
-Furthermore, the proposal must provide for a justification how these extraordinary circumstances relate to the proposed deviation from the remuneration policy and explain the extent to which the interference is proportional and has been reduced to a minimum.
+Furthermore, the proposal must provide a justification of how these extraordinary circumstances relate to the proposed deviation from the remuneration policy and explain the extent to which the interference is proportional and has been reduced to a minimum.

-The deviation and its reasons must be reported in the next possible General Meeting.
+The deviation and its reasons must be reported in the next possible AGM.